bueltge/multisite-global-media/readme.md

 ### Installation
 * Download the plugin as zip, use a clone of the repo or use Composer, see below
-* Install the plugin in your environment, recommend as [Must Use plugin](https://codex.wordpress.org/Must_Use_Plugins), also here a small [hint](https://github.com/bueltge/must-use-loader) for an helping solution [Must Use Loader](https://github.com/bueltge/must-use-loader).
+* Install the plugin in your environment, recommend as [Must Use plugin](https://codex.wordpress.org/Must_Use_Plugins).
+See here for a quick [hint](https://github.com/bueltge/must-use-loader) for a helping solution [Must Use Loader](https://github.com/bueltge/must-use-loader).
-* Set the side ID for the Global Media Library, see above the description to change them inside the source or use the hook.
+* Set the Site ID for the Global Media Library, see above the description to change the ID with a hook.
 * Active the plugin for the whole network

 #### Composer